 49. Explore a blog you like.

 If you're reading this, you have at least a casual interest in this blog.
 But you may not have explored everything I've written here.
-Check the Archive and click on titles that look interesting, or browse the Labels to read a specific category of posts.
-You can do this with any blog you enjoy.
+The About page has links to some of my most popular posts.
+Click a label "button" at the bottom of any post to read other posts in that category, or use the search bar at the top of the page to look for posts on downsizing, gratitude, family life, shopping or other minimalist topics.
+You can do this kind of deep dive with any blog you enjoy.

 50. Attend a car show.